Dean-Forest-Tech/silvercommerce-google-reviews-optin/README.md

 ## Setup

+Setup is as follows:

+1. You must add a delivery lead time to each postage rate you have. **If you do not do this, the tag will not load***.
-Setup is the same as other `TagManager` modules, just add a new "Google Reviews Opt In" and then add your Google Analytics ID.
+2. As with other `TagManager` modules, add a new "Google Reviews Opt In" and then add your Google Analytics ID.

 ## Usage